sh0cked/joy-proxy/readme.md

 # JoyProxy
 > Nice and smart browser extension for managing proxy

-JoyProxy - browser extension for managing proxy settings.
+JoyProxy - chrome extension for managing proxy settings.
-You can add your own proxies and apply proxy only for custom domains Also it can change browser's default useragent
+You can add your own proxy servers and use proxy only for your custom domains Also it can change default browser's useragent

 ![](pic1.png)